mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RTP *Congestion Control Feedback* (`PT=205`, `FMT=11`, `Name=CCFB`,
-{{!RFC8888}}) contains acknowledgments, arrival timestamps, and ECN notifications for each received packet.
+{{!RFC8888}}) contains acknowledgments, arrival timestamps, and ECN notifications for each received RTP packet.
 Acknowledgments and ECNs can be inferred from QUIC as described above.
 Arrival timestamps can be added through extended acknowledgment frames as described in {{?I-D.draft-smith-quic-receive-ts}} or
 {{?I-D.draft-huitema-quic-ts}}.